 Walking every day doesn’t mean you’re going to be ruined like the remains along the trail.
 With a well-designed itinerary, the prevailing winds behind you plus some time at leisure in Cholleford, you’ll be walking with ease.

 The English countryside has never looked so good.
 While the focus is Hadrian’s Wall on this itinerary, your eyes – and camera – will be occupied every step of the way by the lush landscapes of northern England.

 This walking trip is a point-to-point walking itinerary.
 So, while this trip doesn't require a high level of fitness, it’s essential to be at least moderately fit if you want to partake in all activities.
 Please ensure you bring sturdy walking shoes and comfortable clothes.

-Your luggage will be transported for you, but it would be wise to bring a daypack to carry your essentials.
+Your luggage will be transported for you, but you need to bring a daypack to carry your essentials.

 Some days of walking include undulating sections and some uneven terrain, so consider bringing walking poles as an aid at these times if you wish.

 The diversity of the seasons in England makes for incredible scenery, but the weather in this region can be cold.
 It’s best to wear layers at all times of the year in case conditions change during the day.
 Please be equally prepared to walk in sunshine and rain.

 There are currently no scheduled departures on our Walk Hadrian's Wall Highlights trip.
 If you are interested in other trips in the region visit one of the links below.